freenas/freenas-docs/userguide/tn_initial.rst

 Before installing the %brand% Storage Array, confirm that the rails included with your %brand% Storage Array are long enough for your rack.
-Examine each rail to find the sides labeled "Front" and "Rear".
+Examine each rail to find the sides labeled *Front* and *Rear*.

 For racks with square holes, snap the mounting brackets into the holes at either end of the rail into the mouting holes.
-Make sure to install the rails with the end labeled "Front" toward the front of the rack.
+Make sure to install the rails with the end labeled *Front* toward the front of the rack.
 Refer to
 :numref:`Figure %s <appliance6>`
 for a detailed view.

 .. _appliance6: